germuth/Linear-Regression/README.md

 ![graph](https://cloud.githubusercontent.com/assets/3782710/7625712/4a5f127c-f9b0-11e4-9780-d9ec5100033d.png)

 This example input data comes from the Coursera course on Machine Learning by Andrew Ng.

+Linear Regression can learn non-linear functions such as higher order polynomials as well, as long as you choose non-linear features (for example, see training example 5).

 This repository makes use of JAMA: A Java Matrix Package